JamesMachamer/ImageJ/README.md

 3. Make sure that you delete the fiber binary signal and not just the ROI that surrounds it.
 4. Press "OK" when satisfied with the remaining fibers.

-Determining fiber myosin subtype identity (for each myosin channel)
+Determining fiber MHC identity- processed for each channel identified as a myosin channel

 1) The average signal intensity within each muscle fiber outline is measured.
-1) Muscle fibers are identified by outline in the myosin channel have intensities above the preset minimum threshold value.
+1) Muscle fibers are identified by outline have intensities above the preset minimum threshold value.
 2) The user may adjust the threshold values by sliding the bar or entering in values directly
 3) Updating the analysis will generate a new set of fiber outlines reflecting the new threshold values.
 4) Value adjustments and updating can be performed until the user is satisfied with the identified fibers